tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - VPC Router and IGW also are region resilient
 - Subnets are in '1' AZ - AZ Failure means subnet failure
 - Load balancers have LB nodes in 2+ AZs - as long as one node is functional the LB is functional
+- Accessing through a load balancer means from a customer perspective only a region failure would cause application failure
+- Public services run from all AZs in a region, only region failure would cause service failure
+- Interface Endpoints reside in one AZ.
+AZ failure means VPCE failure
+- Multiple VPCE can be added for regional HA